Frequently Asked Questions

 What are the NCAR Archives?

-Vist the NCAR Archives for more information.
+Visit the Archives for more information.

-Since its inception, NCAR|UCAR has always embraced the concept of open science and open data.
+Since its inception, our organization has always embraced the concept of open science and open data.
 We have a long history of developing and sustaining programs, systems, and services that are freely shared and available to our research and educational communities.

 Please see our Public Access Information for further information.